-It is recommended to design a keep out area of minimum 3mm around the module.
-It is highly recommended to avoid placing other components in the keep out area as shown in Figure 13.
+It is recommended to design a keep-out area of minimum 3mm around the module.
+It is highly recommended to avoid placing other components, traces and copper in the keep-out area, as shown in Figure 12 and 13.

 Blocking capacitors should be placed close to the VCC pin of the module, which is an exception to the keep out area.